 Can you get COVID-19 from sex?

 You can get COVID-19 if you’re within 6 feet of someone who has it when they cough, sneeze, or breathe out.
 And COVID-19 is also spread through direct contact with saliva (spit) or mucus.
-So intimate activities that involve being physically close to someone, or coming into contact with their spit — like kissing — can easily spread COVID-19.
+So intimate activities that involve being physically close to someone can easily spread COVID-19.

 Some people with COVID-19 might not have symptoms, or their symptoms may be mild.
 So you can’t know for sure if someone has COVID-19 based on how they look or feel.

-How can I safely have sex during the COVID-19 pandemic?
+How can I safely have sex without getting COVID-19?

-The best way to prevent COVID-19 is to get the COVID-19 vaccine.
-If you’re fully vaccinated, it’s mostly safe for you to have sex and other types of close physical contact with other people who are also vaccinated.
+The best way to prevent COVID-19 is to get the COVID-19 vaccine and boosters.
+If you’re fully vaccinated and boosted, it’s mostly safe for you to have sex and other types of close physical contact with other people who are also vaccinated and boosted.
 If you’re not vaccinated, try to avoid close, physical contact — including sex — with people who don’t live with you (especially if they’re also unvaccinated).